uviclibraries/genai-notebooklm/5-nblm-presentations.md

 <img src="images/5-note-title.png" style="float:right;width:350px;padding:10px;border: 1px solid #555;" alt="Note title">
 4. Note, that if you clicked on the **Save to note** button, the saved note will appear in the bottom half of the "Studio" panel on the right of the web app.
 The auto-generated title for my note was, "**Digital Badges: Empowering...**"

-## Build & Customize the Presentation
+## Build & Customize the Presentation Slide Titles & Speaker Notes
-Now that you have a title, and draft presentation outline with speaker notes, it's time to start to build and customize the presentation:
+Now that you have a title, and draft presentation outline with speaker notes, it's time to start to build and customize the presentation in Google Slides or PowerPoint document you created in the Getting Started portion of this activity:
+1.
-7. Prompt for a better intro story...
+2. Prompt for a better intro story...
 > - What do I want to change?
 8. Title
 3. In the chat box at the bottom of the page type: Create a Google Slides presentation summary.